 When it comes to designing a business card, you’ll want to follow that K.I.S.S. rule again—because business cards are so small, you only want to include the absolute necessities to avoid overwhelming whoever you’re handing your card to.

-These designs are simple, but contains the information needed.
-Both the Red Utensils Moderno Catering Business Card template and the Blue Freelancer Simple Business Card template offer designs for the back of the card.
+This design is simple, but contains the information needed.
+The Red Utensils Moderno Catering Business Card template offers designs for the back of the card.

 Social media graphics

 You can’t run a successful business today without having a strong social media presence—and everything you do on social needs to tie back to your brand identity.
 Make sure all your social media graphics tie back to the core elements of your brand identity (and don’t look like everything else that pops up on your audience’s news feed).

 Canva offers a wide range of templates that can be used in different social media websites: the Surf School Instagram Post template, the Modern Photo Events and Education Facebook Post, and the Brown and White Showcase of Products Men's Grooming Pinterest Graphic.

 Final tips for designing a distinctive brand identity

 We’ve covered a lot of ground in this post, so to wrap things up, lets go through a few final tips for designing a brand identity that will help you stand out from the pack and build a brand that truly makes an impact: